-Region: Exemption from third party access rules17.
-January 2020. / SEE Energy News
+Region: Exemption from third party access rules, SEE Energy News

 When comes to energy policies, currently dominated by concerns for security of supply and increasingly decarbonisation goals, gas plays an important role.
 It is abundant, flexible and described as a transitional source for a carbon-neutral economy.
 Increasing the LNG capacity and shale boom, seeking their place in the global market, further strengthens the positive outlook for gas in the future.